 In 2015, vehicular crashes involving at least one large truck or bus were involved in an estimated 6,263,000 nonfatal crashes and killed 3,838 people in the United States.

 Anyone who has been driving for any period of time on the modern-day rifle ranges known as Massachusetts highways has driven by and seen first-hand the devastation caused by automobile collisions.
 The carnage can be exponentially worse when one of the involved vehicles is a bus or truck.
 This is due to simple physics.
 Force = mass x acceleration.
 The more something weighs, the more force it will impart at a given speed when it strikes another object.
-School busses are a particular concern.
+School buses are a particular concern.
 They often contain our children, do not have seat belts and weigh about 30,000 pounds.
 Large trucks weigh even more and can cause devastating injuries and death.
 Even smaller vehicles like pick up trucks can cause horrific tragedies and unfortunately illustrated by a February 19, 2020, collision in Florida that killed three Massachusetts residents and injured others.

 Many of these large commercial vehicles come equipped with multiple electronic systems that can be of great assistance to an injured party.
-First, many use cameras to monitor students and the surrounding areas.
+First, in school buses, many use cameras to monitor students and the surrounding areas.
 Second, most of these vehicles are equipped with Event Data Recorder [EDR] technology that may record operational data like speed and braking activity in the seconds before a collision.
 Third, many of these vehicles are equipped with GPS technologies and monitoring that can provide precise location and operational data that can make or break a case.
 Even smaller private vehicles with air bags have EDR technology that can provide vital and unbiased information about a crash.
-Getting to this information early – preferably before the bus gets turned back over to the likely Defendant and before such data can be lost or overwritten – is always a good idea.
+Getting to this information early – preferably before the vehicle gets turned back over to the likely Defendant or its insurer and before such data can be lost or overwritten – is always a good idea.

-The lawyers at HBMHLaw have extensive experience in cases involving injuries caused by collisions involving trucks and busses.
-If a loved one has been hurt due to the negligence of someone else, please call for a free consultation.
+The lawyers at HBMHLaw have extensive experience in cases involving injuries caused by collisions involving vehicles, including trucks, buses and vans.
+If a loved one has been injured or killed due to the negligence of someone else, please call for a free consultation.